mlpack/blog/doc/tutorials/Jeffin2020Summary.md

 # Overview

-The proposal for Visualization tool include implementation class which would be able to log metrics and a callback function that can be passed to ensmalled optimizer to log metrics.
+The proposal for Visualization tool included the implementation of class which would be able to log metrics and a callback function that can be passed to ensmallen optimizer to log metrics.

 # Implementation